PolyCatDev/pyScraper/README.md

-# What is this?

-This is PolyCat's firts ever proper project.
-It's a simple HTML web scraper made in Python that I built for learning purposes.
+A simple HTML web scraper made in Python that I built for learning purposes.

 # Contributing